everuribe/iOS_CalcDemo/README.md

 ### Installing

-Download the source code and open iOS-CalculatorDemo.xcodeproj.
+Download the source code and open iOS-CalcDemo.xcodeproj.
 No other installations are required.
 Hit run on simulator or device.
 Devices tested include iPads and iPhone X/XMax.

 ## Using application